fwyc0573/COVID-19Topic/README.md

 # Cellular Automaton & Game HurryJiangNan

 ## Introduction
-My undergraduate work (award grade A), a Unity-based 3D game and a Processing-based cellular automaton around the COVID-19 topic, implemented by C# and Java.
+My undergraduate work (award grade A), a Processing-based cellular automaton and a Unity-based 3D game around COVID-19 topic, implemented by C# and Java.

 ## Video demonstration